Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Library lending/renting model (ebooks, audiobooks, magazines) via public/school libraries.

-• Free to end-users who have library memberships; strong reach into underserved users.
+• Free to users who have library memberships; strong reach into underserved users.

 • Libby app is modern, clean, and reliable.